mariotoffia/pyPwExt/README.md

 * type
 * operation

 Additionally, if you enable log lambda context, it adds a set of function_* fields.
 If x-ray is enabled, it logs that as well.
 The below entry also adds a *correlation_id* of the REST API Gateway request-id.
-This was done through:

 ```python
 @logger.inject_lambda_context(correlation_id_path=correlation_paths.API_GATEWAY_REST)